dbarenholz/random-functionality-api/README.md

+**NOTE: This is very old.
+You probably want something newer than this.
+Archived.**

 # What is this?

 Welcome to this repository.
 You might be wondering what the purpose of this repo is, to which an answer would be: none.
 I just got bored.